raguay/favorites/README.md

 `Remove Shortener Directory` - This command removes a shortener directory from the shortener list.
 It then expands the shortener in all the favorites that had that shortener.

-`Go to hot dir1` - This command set the current panel to the directory store in the memory location 1.
-The default is home.

-`Go to hot dir2` - This command set the current panel to the directory store in the memory location 2.
-The default is home.

-`Go to hot dir3` - This command set the current panel to the directory store in the memory location 3.
-The default is home.

-`Go to hot dir4` - This command set the current panel to the directory store in the memory location 4.
-The default is home.
+`Go to hot dir` - This command set the current panel to the directory store in the memory location specified in the dirNum argument.
+The default is 0.

-`Set hot dir1` - This command set the current panel to the directory store in the memory location 1.
-The default is home.

-`Set hot dir2` - This command set the current panel to the directory store in the memory location 2.
-The default is home.

-`Set hot dir3` - This command set the current panel to the directory store in the memory location 3.
-The default is home.

-`Set hot dir4` - This command set the current panel to the directory store in the memory location 4.
-The default is home.
+`Set hot dir` - This command set the current panel to the directory store in the memory location 1 specified in the dirNum argument.
+The default is 0.

 #### Files Created and Used